 In general, all students entering De Anza without prior college level course work in math or English, should complete these assessments.

-Accommodations for placement testing are evaluated and coordinated by the DSS and EDC offices.
+Accommodations for placement testing are evaluated and coordinated by the DSS office.
 However, many students will be able take the tests without special arrangements since many tests are not timed, are given on a computer and can be taken on a drop-in basis.

 For additional information on placement testing, refer to the Assessment and Placement web-site and Placement Testing for Students with Disabilities on this site.
-For information on arranging accommodations, contact the DSS or EDC offices to schedule an appointment with a counselor or an advisor.
+For information on arranging accommodations, contact the DSS office to schedule an appointment with a DSS Counselor or LD Specialist.

-Students whose disabilities prevent them from enrolling in the minimum number of units required for their eligibility in a specific program should consult with their DSS counselor or EDC advisor.
+Students whose disabilities prevent them from enrolling in the minimum number of units required for their eligibility in a specific program should consult with their DSS Counselor or LD Specialist.
 Their professional opinion about equivalency in work load for a student whose disability warrants it may be forwarded on the student's request, but De Anza College cannot assume responsibility for the mandate on full load equivalency status made by the receiving agency or program.

 Eligible students receive assistance in registering for classes.
 They may register early in order to accommodate disability-related needs, such as special scheduling or class location requirements, arranging for classroom support services or procuring alternative media materials.

-Continuing students are advised by email about the time-lines for making registration appointments with DSS counselors or EDC advisors.
-Registration dates and procedures are also posted in the EDC and DSS Announcements & News sections of the EDC and DSS websites and in the program offices.
+Continuing students are advised by email about the time-lines for making registration appointments with DSS Counselor or LD Specialist.
+Registration dates and procedures are also posted in the DSS Announcements & News section and in the DSS office.

 Applicable criteria for service animals on campus include: